 Fiscal 2023 marks the 45th year our platform has delivered expansive data, sophisticated analytics and flexible technology used by global financial professionals to power their critical investment workflows.
-As of February 28, 2023, we had more than 7,700 clients comprised of approximately 186,000 investment professionals, including asset managers, bankers, wealth managers, asset owners, channel partners, hedge funds, corporate users, private equity and venture capital professionals.
+As of May 31, 2023, we had 7,770 clients comprised of 187,845 investment professionals, including asset managers, bankers, wealth managers, asset owners, partners, hedge funds, corporate users, and private equity and venture capital professionals.
 Our on- and off-platform solutions span the investment lifecycle including investment research, portfolio construction and analysis, trade execution, performance measurement, risk management and reporting.
 Our revenues are primarily derived from subscriptions to our multi-asset class data and solutions powered by our connected content, referred to as our "content refinery."
 Our products and services include workstations, portfolio analytics and enterprise solutions.